piccolo-orm/piccolo_web/image/app/md/tutorials/define_schema.md

 ## Defining the schema

 The first step is to define your schema.
+Create a file called tables.py.

 This reflects the tables in your database.
 Each table consists of several columns.

 <pre><code class="language-python">
+"""
+tables.py
+"""
 from piccolo.tables import Table from piccolo.columns import Varchar